una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 }
 ```

 Not the cleanest solution.
-But now with `backdrop-filter` which just *dropped* a few days [ago](https://www.webkit.org/blog/3632/introducing-backdrop-filters/) (sorry i'm not sorry about that pun), this hack will become reality!
+But now with `backdrop-filter` which just *dropped* a few days [ago](https://www.webkit.org/blog/3632/introducing-backdrop-filters/) (sorry I'm not sorry about that pun), this hack will become reality!
 It looks a little bit like this and the code is only one line of CSS:

 <video controls style="width:100%" src="../images/posts/web-hack/backdrop-filter.mov"></video>
 <div class="caption"> We're still a long way to go to <a href="http://caniuse.com/#feat=css-backdrop-filter">adoption</a>, but it's step one!